Nepo26/pokerSolver/README.md

 - K - King

 ### Both
-Which makes a card is them both, for example 'King of hearts' is represented as KH.
+What makes a card is its Rank and its Suits, for example 'King of hearts' is represented as KH.

 ## Installing the pokersolver

 ### Simple Node.js
 - Download and install node.js and a package manager of a choice ( I will be using npm as the example)
 - Clone this [repository](https://github.com/Nepo26/pokerSolver.git)
-- Enter the diretory
+- Enter the directory
 - npm install
 - node src/app.js